heike2718/classloader-reproducer/README.md

 ## Description

+The project consists of 2 artifacts:

+* classloader-dependency is an external maven dependency

-The project contains of 2 artifacts: classloader-quarkus is the one that offers a REST-API with two urls
+* classloader-quarkus is the one that offers a REST-API with two urls

 	localhost:8080/quarkus/hello